-“This year, we will test the concept at the waste water treatment plant of the town of Parainen,” says Mona Arnold, business development manager at VTT.
+“This year, we will test the concept at the waste water treatment plant of the town of Parainen,” says Mona Arnold, business development manager at VTT, in a release.
 “We also intend to study its functionality in archipelago conditions, where the challenge is to guarantee functional waste water treatment for a few dozen households and facilitate potential utilisation of the purified water, for example for irrigation.”

 The results of the project will especially benefit municipal waste water treatment plants, technology suppliers, the chemical industry and producers of recycled nutrients and soil improvers.

 Looking for more good news?
 Subscribe to our newsletter